• Skip to content

 INGREDIENTS

-• 8 ounces flat and wide rice noodles
+• 8 ounces flat wide rice noodles

 • 25 baby-cut carrots about 1 cup, thinly sliced